wellbyt3/audit-process/README.md

 Setup steps:
 - [ ] Create "Notes" document
 - [ ] Create "Core Flows" document
-- [ ] Create "Project Tracker" document
+- [ ] Create "Audit Tracker" document
 - [ ] Create "State Transitions" Google Sheet
 - [ ] Create a new blank project in Whimsical
 - [ ] Clone the repo and compile

 ### Scan the Docs and README
-- [ ] Quickly scan the documentation and README to get a sense of what the system is implementing.
-The goal here is NOT total understanding.
-It's just to get a lay of the land.
+- [ ] Quickly scan the documentation and README.
+The goal is NOT total understanding.
+Just get a lay of the land.

 ### Entry Points
 - [ ] Open the codebase and the "Core Flows" document
-- [ ] Write each contract that's in scope in the "Core Flows" document
+- [ ] Write each in-scope contract into the "Core Flows" doc
 - [ ] Run `forge inspect abi ContractName` and write down `external` and `public` state changing function.
 - [ ] Organize contracts and functions into an order that makes intuitive sense (e.g. `Factory.sol` before `Pool.sol`; `deposit()` before `withdraw`).
 Doesn't need to be perfect.
 Easy to reorder as you learn more.
-- [ ] Paste the contracts and functions into the "Project Tracker" document (use during manual review).
+- [ ] Paste the contracts and functions into the "Audit Tracker" doc.
+Use this later during manual review.

 ### State Transition Doc
 - [ ] Run `forge inspect storageLayout ContractName` for each contract